The Best Sony A6400 Lenses for Video and Photography

 - SEL1655G

-The Sony 16-55mm f2.8 G is possibly the best APS-C E-mount lens.
+The Sony 16-55mm f2.8 G the best zoom lens for the A6400.
 It covers the same range as a full frame 24-70mm f2.8 lens, but in a smaller and lighter package.

 The fast constant aperture is perfect for events, weddings, photojournalism, and other types of professional photography.